kafka0nkoffee/FaceDetection-frontend/README.md

 # FaceDetection

+This project is inspired by a research project during my undergrad involving face matching & sentiment extraction in real-time.
+Since the source code for the original project is proprietary, this is an attempt to build a modern React app that does the same.

+### To-Do

-A simple REACT app for detecting a face in a picture.
-Right now, the detection is limited to one face in a picture but the idea is to have it detect all the faces present.
+Right now, the detection is limited to one face in a picture but the idea is to have it detect all the faces present and consequently detect faces in moving images i.e. videos.

 ### Technologies